Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/Quaternions/2022-04-13-quaternion-algebra.md

 \end{aligned}
 $$

-And the dot product of these two vectors are:
+And the dot product of these two vectors is:

 $$
 \textbf{a} \cdot \textbf{b} = a_xb_x + a_yb_y + a_zb_z